LanDinh/khaleesi-ninja/documentation/scripts.md

 This requires `kubectl` to be connected to a cluster.

-1. Make sure that the namespace for the environment exists
+1. Make sure that the necessary infrastructure exists
 1. Apply the manifests for the service

-If the `development` environment was chosen, some more steps are executed:
+If the `development` or `integration` environment was chosen, some more steps are executed:

 1. The affected containers get rebuilt
 1. The deployment gets a rolling restart

-Note that in order for requests to reach the environment, the appropriate entries might need to be manually added to `/etc/hosts`.

 ### `refresh_tls_certificate.sh`